-I got involved with Doayee about a year after Tom started the blog and wrote a few posts about our first projects.
+I got involved with Doayee about a year after Thom started the blog and wrote a few posts about our first projects.
 As I got more involved in designing products, we co-created a cheap micro-controller development board called the SeedBoard to lower our production costs.
 It was after this that I officially joined the team, and started working on BAL.
 Since then I have been working on several new products, including a new version of the SeedBoard, which will be released in future.

 I have had a long-standing interest in electronics, which was kindled by taking the subject at GCSE.
 While studying my A-levels I started a part time job at an electronics retailer, helping to design projects for beginners in the field.
-I am now in my third year at the University of Surrey, studying Electronic Engineering and am currently on a placement year at Sky.
+I am now in my fifth year at the University of Surrey, studying Electronic Engineering.